<< Yesterday

 2000 Reds' officials announce that Cinergy Field games will play natural grass during their final two seasons in the ballpark.
 The surface in Cincinnati has been artificial turf since 1970 when the ballpark debuted as Riverfront Stadium.

-2000 Chief Executive Officer John Harrington puts the Red Sox up for trade.
-Since Jean Yawkey died in 1992, the team belonged to a trust bearing her name.
+2000 Chief Executive Officer John Harrington puts the Red Sox up for sale.
+Since Jean Yawkey died in 1992, a trust bearing her name owned the team.

 2001 With their 116th win, the Mariners tie the 1906 Cubs as the winningest team in major league history.
 Bret Boone's 37th home run of the season and the shutout pitching of five Seattle pitchers prove to be the difference in the 1-0 historic win over the Rangers.